ryansummerscripts/UAD-Plugins-Tool/README.md

 Currently, this will not move, for example, the VST & VST3 versions but keep the AU & AAX versions of a plugin you own - but hopefully that will change in a future update!

 If you don't use certain formats, it's pretty easy to just delete them yourself for now.
+(Please reach out if you'd like to see a feature like this)

 ------------------------------------------

 🧼 De-Quarantining & Signing

-By default, macOS flags & quarantines unsigned files downloaded from the internet, preventing this from being ran simply by double clicking it.
+By default, Apple flags & quarantines unsigned files downloaded from the internet, preventing this from being ran simply by double clicking it.

 <div align="center">
 <img width="260" height="262" alt="GateKeeper msg" src="https://github.com/user-attachments/assets/b88e06dd-cc47-4f67-9fd9-1c1ecc8dd102" />
 </div>

-If you wish to run it by double clicking it, you can remove its quarantine attributes as well as sign the script.
+If you wish to run it by double clicking it, you can remove the quarantine as well as give it the necessary permissions.

 1. Copy the command below (including the space at the end of 'prep'):
 ```
 function prep() {
     for file in "$@"; do
-        sudo xattr -cr "$file"
-        sudo xattr -r -d com.apple.quarantine "$file"
+        sudo xattr -d com.apple.quarantine "$file"
-        sudo codesign --force --deep --sign - "$file"
         sudo chmod +x "$file"
     done
 }